AEN-Nyathi/PA-Catering/bussnissplan.md

-# Business Plan for Central Eatery PTY Ltd
+# Business Plan for Malalang PTY Ltd

 “Every bite is a delight.
 Every wash is a luxury.”